FAQs

 Please refer here for the relevant contact points.

-The supplier should first submit the invoice in SAP Ariba based on the original amount.
+The supplier should first submit the e-invoice in SAP Ariba based on the original amount.
 Thereafter, the supplier may create a credit note for the discount amount under the relevant PO number in SAP Ariba.
 Once credit note is submitted successfully, NUS Requestors may inform NUS CPO to perform Goods Return in PO for the discount.

 Alternatively, if the supplier is unable to submit credit note due to discount amount cannot be indicated in SAP Ariba, the supplier should send their internal PDF Credit Note to AP Mailbox at ofnap@nus.edu.sg for NUS AP team's processing outside of SAP Ariba.